There’s nothing like spring and summer in Chicago. The sun is out, everything is in bloom, and the city comes alive with activity.

 Check out our list of favorite things to do in Chicago outside with the grandkids.

 - Go to a zoo: The Chicagoland area has two amazing zoos to check out with your grandchildren.
 The world-renowned 216-acre Brookfield Zoo, located just outside of Chicago, has plenty of animal houses and shows to attend.
-If you’re looking for a zoo experience in the city, the Lincoln Park Zoo is nestled right in the Lincoln Park neighborhood, and has a brand-new big cat house.
+If you’re looking for a zoo experience in the city, the Lincoln Park Zoo is nestled right in the Lincoln Park neighborhood and has a brand-new big cat house.
 Best of all, Lincoln Park Zoo is free!

 - Millennium Park/Maggie Daley Park/Grant Park: Three of Chicago’s most popular lakefront parks are all located right next to each other!
-Start your day off at Millenium Park taking a picture with the Cloud Gate sculpture, better known as “The Bean.”
-Head one block east over to Maggie Daley Park, which is home to trails, gardens and an outdoor rock wall.
-Then, head south through Grant Park and visit historic Buckingham Fountain.
+Start your day off at Millenium Park by taking a picture with the Cloud Gate sculpture, better known as “The Bean.”
+Head one block east over to Maggie Daley Park, which is home to trails, gardens, and an outdoor rock wall.
+Then, head south through Grant Park and visit the historic Buckingham Fountain.

 - Navy Pier: Navy Pier has plenty to offer for both you and the grandkids to enjoy!
-You’ll find numerous shops, restaurants and other attractions along the famous pier.
+You’ll find numerous shops, restaurants, and other attractions along the famous pier.
 Of course, don’t forget to take a ride on the Centennial Ferris wheel!